|

 The Art Institute of Chicago, Chicago, Illinois

-Fredrick R. Weisman Collection, Los Angeles, California
+Frederick R. Weisman Art Foundation, Los Angeles, California

 Laguna Art Museum, Laguna Beach, California